 This category comes down to personal preference.
 While it is true both brokers offer a good choice of platforms, most traders are only going to need one platform.
 We generally recommend MT4 because this is a well known and proven platform.
 MT4 because it is available with many brokers means you can easily switch to another broker that offers MT4 should the need arise in future.
 Use of CMC Markets ‘Next Generation’ platform or IG proprietary platforms means you will be locked into their trading ecosystem, which can make it difficult to trade in future.

 Open a demo account >>Visit CMC Markets >>

-Both brokers offer a very large range of CFDs when you compare with other brokers.
+Both brokers offer a very large range of CFDs when you compare them with other brokers.
 It is worth noting the sheer size of currency pairs CMC Markets offer.
 These forex pairs consist of majors, minors and exotics.
 CMC Markets also offer more commodities.
 IG on the other hand offer you will find offer a far larger range of indices and shares.

 When it comes to margin, CMC offers a better margin (leverage).
 Minimum spreads are slightly in IG’s favour.